amitshaikoren/cortexio/README.md

 [cortexio] $ python -m cortexio.client upload-sample "./cortexio/data/sample.mind.gz"
 [cortexio] $
 ```
+Please note that if you enter this command to early, all the dockers may not have been brought up completly yet, so I'd reccomend waiting about 20 seconds.

 Now you can use the [`cli`](/cortexio/cli/README.md) to consume the the data, or use the [`gui`](/cortexio/gui/README.md) to see an nice visualization of the data, in a website (default address will be: [http://localhost:9000](http://localhost:9000))